Discover 16 meditation tips that have helped me on my meditation journey, hopefully, may help you on yours.

 13. Be in the vibration of love

 Be in the vibration of Love.
 Spend time doing activities that you are passionate about and that brings you the highest joy.
 Being joyful raises your vibration and can connect you further with the divine and your inner self.

 Spend time learning about spiritual teaches and practices on how the mind, body, and spirit can work together, to bring balance and harmony within oneself, learning has furthered my understanding of spirituality and taught me a lot about myself and how to live a spiritual life.

 I journal and write about my thoughts, feelings, and experiences before and after the meditation, when I look back on what I have written I see aspects of myself that I did not notice before and also what worked in the meditation.
 Get this FREE digital notebook.

 16. Don’t be too hard on yourself

 Did you find these meditation tips helpful?
-Let me know by leaving a comment below.
+Let me know also what your meditation tips are by leaving a comment below.